VladMinzatu/docs/architecture/data_driven_product_design.md

 General monitroing tips apply: not too many metrics and make them comparable across models and contexts and in across time intervals and make them actionable.
 Higher level metrics can catch more types of errors, but only in the case of big differences.
 Decide on one or two such metrics, if any.
 Finer grained metrics are more actionable, but you shouldn't create too many of them, because they come with a maintenance cost.

+The monitoring should ideally be based on events that are logged for each invocation of the service.
+The events can be more verbose and allow for deep-dives (ad-hoc analysis) in case the metrics indicate a potential issue.
+The events should still be published at the gateway level, but can allow arbitrary metadata to be injected by the models (through the returned responses) to facilitate analysis.
+Live dashboards and alerting should not rely on this, so structure can be kept fairly loose.

 This monitoring should of course be integrated with the general monitoring infrastructure.

 #### Keep the gateway service simple